parro-it/awesome-micro-npm-packages/readme.md

 * [get-value](https://github.com/jonschlinkert/get-value) - Use property paths (a.b.c) to get a nested value from an object.
 * [has-value](https://www.npmjs.com/package/has-value) - Returns true if a value exists, false if empty.
 Works with deeply nested values using dot notation (`'a.b.c'`) paths.
 * [flatkeys](https://github.com/ricardobeat/flatkeys) - Flatten object key hierarchies into a list of strings using a custom separator.
+* [flatten-obj](https://github.com/watson/flatten-obj) - Converts an object literal with deeply nested nodes to a simple key/value object.

 ### Function